Controlled Persistence at the Execution Boundary

 This is not memory storage.
-This is controlled state mutation.
+This is enforced state mutation.

 Demo Video